ballerina-platform/ballerina-distribution/examples/graphql-service-mutual-ssl/graphql_service_mutual_ssl.md

 For more information on the underlying module, see the [`graphql` module](https://lib.ballerina.io/ballerina/graphql/latest/).

+>**Tip:** You may need to change the certificate file path, private key file path, and trusted certificate file path.

 ::: code graphql_service_mutual_ssl.bal :::

-Run the service as follows.
+Run the service by executing the command below.

 ::: out graphql_service_mutual_ssl.server.out :::